 Many moons ago, I grew up surrounded by beautiful landscapes in the Pocono Mountains.
-This is an area of peaks and valleys in Northeastern Pennsylvania of the United States.
-Each year, I was incredibly lucky to experience all four seasons; enjoying spring flowers, summer lakes swims, leaves ablaze in autumn, and quiet beauty of snow each winter.
+This is an area of peaks and valleys in Northeastern Pennsylvania in the United States.
+Each year, I was incredibly lucky to experience all four seasons; enjoying spring flowers, summer lake swims, leaves ablaze in autumn, and the quiet beauty of snow each winter.
 Those formative years cemented a love for Mother Nature and the variety she provides.

 Ultimately, I circled myself back to the arts and photography.
 During a college summer, I was accepted into a program called Semester At Sea (SAS).
 Essentially, it is a floating university campus on a ship that travels the world.
 During my semester as a student aboard the ship named the MV Explorer, once again I found my way back to photography through the yearbook team.
 For those few months aboard the ship, I followed the hired professional photographer and soaked up all the knowledge I could.
 Aaron, if you are out there, I’m sorry because I was probably really annoying.
 Traveling and seeing all the different parts of the world was exhilarating.
 I was enamored with new places, cultures, languages, and people.
 Those months abroad changed me as a person, changed my view of the world, and the trajectory of my life.